 “Each one teach one” is a proverb that originated during slavery in America.
 Education was scarce, so when one slave learned to read and write, it became his or her duty to teach someone else.

-“Growing up, we would always have to travel 30 minutes to find a place to practice, sometimes we don’t have rides,” says Thao.
+“Growing up, we would always have to travel 30 minutes to find a place to practice, sometimes we don’t have rides,” said Thao.
 “It’s been a big goal and dream of mine to have an accessible space for youth and the community, providing an opportunity for the kids as well.
 So just having a place near home for the kids to have access to.”

 Thao was teaching classes through the Saint Paul Public School District, where he met Mary Anne Quiroz, who was the after school coordinator at the time.
 Fast friends, they often talked about their dream of having their own creative spaces; so when Mary Anne and her husband, Sergio, opened the Indigenous Roots Cultural Center, Thao was on board.

 Thao’s goal is to gain more connections and create more partnerships to sustain the performance opportunities for the students.
-In Spring 2018, one of Cypher Side’s crew performed at ROOTED, an event put on by Maia Maiden Productions, where they were compensated for their time.
+In Spring 2018, one of Cypher Side’s crews performed at ROOTED, an event put on by Maia Maiden Productions, where they were compensated for their time.
 Thao hopes to see more events that pay the performers.